Set it once. Sleep well. Restore in minutes.

 One command does all of it

-No juggling openssl, gunzip, and psql by hand at the worst possible moment.
-SQLBackup handles the whole chain and restores into a database you name — so you can verify before promoting it.
+No juggling openssl, gunzip and psql by hand at the worst possible moment.
+SQLBackup runs the whole chain and restores into a database you name — and if that name doesn't exist yet it is created for you, so you can verify before promoting it.
+Replacing a live database asks you to type its name first.

 Ready to set it and forget it?